 VENUE: me Collectors Room Berlin / Olbricht Foundation

-This exhibition showcases the very best work produced by Australian Aboriginal & Torres Strait Islander people from the late 1800s through to today.
+This exhibition showcases the very best work produced by Australian Aboriginal & Torres Strait Islander people from the early 19th century through to today.
 It presents the development of this diverse art practice, including works by many of Australia’s greatest Indigenous artists in the category of masterworks, drawn exclusively from the National Gallery of Australia’s extensive collection.

 ©Emily Kam Kngwarray, Yam awely, 1995, synthetic polymer paint on canvas, 150 x 491 cm, NGA, Canberra, Gift of the Delmore Collection, Donald and Janet Holt.
 Licensed by Viscopy 2016